What Matters for Simulation to Online Reinforcement Learning on Real Robots: A Recipe for Stable Sim-to-Online RL

-We identify three key techniques used to stabilize learning when facing simulation-to-online deployment shift.
-We present these techniques below.
-For the rest of this work we focus on Soft Actor-Critic~\citep{haarnoja2018soft} as off-policy algorithm as it delivers competitive results while maintaining overall robustness to hyperparameters.
+For the rest of this work we focus on Soft Actor-Critic~\citep{haarnoja2018soft} as an off-policy algorithm as it delivers competitive results while maintaining overall robustness to hyperparameters.
 In \Cref{sec:additional-experiments} we present additional experiments with TD3 \citep{fujimoto2018addressing}.

-\paragraph{Data retention.} \looseness=-1\Cref{eq:policy-evaluation} demonstrates the importance of the distribution from which samples are drawn when updating $\Qn_\phi$.
-If $\data_{\leq n}$ over-represents transitions with large approximation error, updates to $\Qn_\phi$ become biased, which in turn induces larger changes to $\pi_{n+1}$ and therefore larger distribution shift (over $(s_t, a_t)$-pairs) on the robot.
-In contrast, $\Qn_\phi$ is originally trained on $\data_0$, implying that its approximation errors on $\data_0$ are (on average) smaller.
-This motivates retaining $\data_0$ as a stabilizing prior. \citet{tirumala2024replay} and \citet{ball2023efficient} implement this via two buffers: the original offline buffer $\data_0$ and an online buffer $\data_{\text{online}} \eqdef \data_{\leq n} \setminus \data_0$.
-They use these buffers to sample minibatches in \Cref{eq:policy-evaluation} according to

-and show that a balanced mixture ($\alpha = 0.5$) accelerates online learning in offline-to-online learning.
-In \Cref{sec:experiments}, we extend this idea by annealing $\alpha \rightarrow 1$, which is essential for simulation-to-online learning since $\data_0$ contains transitions from mismatched dynamics $p_0$.

-\paragraph{Warm starts.} When $\data_0$ cannot be retained during online learning \citep{zhou2025efficient}, we instead approximate it by collecting data using the initial policy $\pi_0$ \emph{before} any updates to $\Qn_\phi$ or $\pi_n$.
-This warm-start collection is already standard in off-policy RL \citep[cf.][]{haarnoja2018soft}, and \citet{zhou2025efficient} show that it is crucial to mitigate instabilities in \emph{offline-to-online} RL.
-Practically, we simply run $\pi_0$ for $N^* \ll N$ trials~(without updating) and treat this as the initial buffer.

-\paragraph{Asymmetric updates.} \looseness=-1 Off-policy algorithms often define the ``update-to-data'' (UTD) ratio $\eta \eqdef \nicefrac{K}{T}$, representing the number of gradient updates of both the actor \emph{and} critic per real-world transition~\citep{janner2019trust,chen2021randomized}.
-While increasing the UTD $\eta$ improves sample efficiency---crucial for fast online learning---it can also amplify approximation errors and overfitting~\citep{nauman2024overestimation}.
-This can be mitigated by reducing the actor's learning rate and interleaving its updates every $k = M, 2M, 3M, \dots, K$ steps where $M \in \N$.
-This idea, introduced by \citet{fujimoto2018addressing} and grounded in two-timescale stochastic approximation~\citep{konda2003onactor,konda2004convergence,borkar2008stochastic}, helps stabilizing learning, especially high UTD regimes.
-In \Cref{fig:stability}, we ablate different choices of $M$ and the actor's learning rate in a sim-to-sim transfer setup.
-As shown, increasing $M$, which corresponds to updating the actor less frequently, drastically improves learning stability across all robots.
-Next, in \Cref{sec:experiments} we demonstrate this result in real world RL.